rksalis/fungicides_metabarcoding/README.md

 # fungicides_metabarcoding

-A repository containing the data and R code for the associated paper titled "Effects of fungicides on aquatic fungi and bacteria: a comparison of morphological and molecular approaches from a microcosm experiment", currently in submission.
+A repository containing the data and R code for the associated paper titled "Effects of fungicides on aquatic fungi and bacteria: a comparison of morphological and molecular approaches from a microcosm experiment", published in Environmental Sciences Europe (2023) 35, 62.
+10.1186/s12302-023-00768-7.

 Created by Romana K. Salis